Hi, I'm Lance! My goal is to advance our understanding of intelligent systems by modeling cognitive systems and improving artificial systems.

-I am always on the lookout for collaborators in and around my areas of interest and expertise.
+I am always on the lookout for collaborators in and around my areas of interest.
 If this is you, please drop me a quick note.

-My research lies at the intersection of applied mathematics, cognitive science, and machine learning.
+My research lies at the intersection of applied mathematics, cognitive science, and artificial intelligence.
 Here is a snapshot of current projects: